Champion

+Argentine footballer Norberto Alonso lifts the Copa Libertadores trophy after being champion of the competition with River Plate.

 "cempa" or "cempan" stood for 'warrior' in the ancient Anglo-Saxon texts.

-A champion (from the late Latin campio) is the victor in a challenge, contest or competition.
+A champion is the victor in a challenge, contest or competition.
 There can be a territorial pyramid of championships, e.g. local, regional/provincial/state, national, continental and world championships, and even further (artificial) divisions at one or more of these levels, as in association football.
 Their champions can be accordingly styled, e.g. national champion, world champion.

 Meaning

 In certain disciplines, there are specific titles for champions, either descriptive, as the baspehlivan in Turkish oil wrestling, yokozuna in Japanese sumo wrestling; or copied from social hierarchies, such as the koning and keizer ('king' and 'emperor') in traditional archery competitions (not just national, also at lower levels) in the Low Countries.

 Final Day of the 2009 season, Fitzroy celebrate their first championship in nine years.